Skip to content

 4.3.3 Configuring FASTLIO

-First, lets look at the parameters that determine the input/outputs.
+First, let's look at the parameters that determine the inputs/outputs.
 You should enter the topic name for the LiDAR point cloud (lid_topic) and the topic name for the IMU sensor (imu_topic).

 lid_topic: "/ouster/points"